 On August 14, 2017, Steve was diagnosed with stage 4 adenoTK pancreatic cancer.
 There is a 5 centimeter mass growing near the head of the pancreas, and 4 additional 2 centimeter spots where the cancer has spread to the liver.
 MRI images also show swollen lymph nodes, indicating that the cancerous cells may have spread throughout his body (giving him the stage 4 designation).

 During this time, Steve was checking in with his primary doctor and made a couple of trips to urgent care centers.
-He went to the ER just prior to a 2-week camping trip in Iceland (mostly to appease our mother, but also hoping to get some relief from these symptoms).
+He went to the ER just prior to a 2-week camping trip in Iceland in July (mostly to appease our mother, but also hoping to get some relief from these symptoms).
 Every time, nothing.
 The reality is that none of these medical professionals were looking for pancreatic cancer, especially in someone so young and in all other ways, healthy.
 The one other odd puzzle piece to this is that over the winter, Steve had a deep vein thrombosis in his left leg.
 He sought treatment for that, but again, this didn't lead to any further investigation when taken in isolation.
 As it turns out, blood clots like these are also a symptom of pancreatic cancer.

 You can learn more about pancreatic cancer from the Pancreatic Cancer Action Network website https://www.pancan.org.